-To sum up, semantics is the clarification of the endeavors conditions and relations, syntax is the conception of the justification, pragmatics is the formulation of the argument and securing of the utilization and functioning of the work.
+To sum it up, semantics is the clarification of the endeavor's conditions and relations, syntax is the conception of the justification, pragmatics is the formulation of the argument and the control of the applicability of the research/design project.

-By arguing, that the spatial sciences (Raumwissenschaften) are interdisciplinary by their different forms of intermingling between research and design (the intermingling especially taking place in the dimension of pragmatics), Sturm concludes that also the interplay of semantics, syntax and pragmatics asks for a specific organising of interdisciplinary work.
-Indeed, it is not new, that spatial sciences are characterized by differing traditions of science practises, which are assembled and mixed in different constellations.
-What is new is, that these constellations have to be consciously (re)organised in their methodological set up.
-This conclusion leads Sturm to fundamentally reask the question of “what is research?”.
-The alternative proposal of Sturm is, to let go of the term research and instead to speak about what she calls “a process of knowledge”.
-To methodologically organise this process remains the key question of interdisciplinary spatial analysis.
+By arguing, that the Raumwissenschaften (spatial sciences) are interdisciplinary by their different forms of intermingling between research and design (the intermingling especially taking place in the dimension of pragmatics), Sturm concludes that also the interplay of semantics, syntax and pragmatics asks for a specific organisation of interdisciplinary work.
+Indeed, it is not new, that spatial sciences are characterized by differing traditions of scientific practices.
+However, what is surprising in Sturm's writings is that she exemplifies that these constellations have to be consciously (re)organised in their methodological set up.
+This conclusion leads Sturm to fundamentally reask the question “what is research?”.
+The alternative proposal to Sturm is, to let go of the term research and instead to speak about what she calls “a process of knowledge”.
+The methodological organisation of the knowledge production process is at the core of any intellectual effort.

-For the use in the Urban Design department of the HCU, the triad of semantics, syntax and pragmatics as carved out by Sturm, is put into an iterative diagrammatic program.
-It consists of four modes.
-A) coming into play, which means generating and finding the motive of knowledge and b) how to play which implies finding the question, doing research, getting material, creating the program, c) play which consist of a field of practises such as doing, reflecting , recording and displaying and finally d) understanding the playing.
+Where does this put project management in Urban Design?
+We propose an iterative set of four modes of P L A Y. A) coming into play, which means generating and finding the motive of knowledge of production and b) how to play, which implies finding the question, doing research, getting material, creating the program, c) play which consist of a field of practises such as doing, reflecting , recording and displaying and finally d) understanding the playing.
 While a) can be related to semantics, b) to syntax and c) to pragmatics, d) is a meta-form that recapitulates the archive build up in a) , b) and c).
 We also call this process “project archaeology”.
 It should be mentioned, that d) can then also come the object of a), b) and c).

-While we now have connected the components of research with their semiological correlates, it is important to note that in the above listed modes a) to d) one is confronted with an intermingling of the research dimensions of semantics, syntax and pragmatics.
+We have connected the components of research with their semiological correlates.
+Consequently it is important to note that in the above listed modes a) to d) one is confronted with an intermingling of the research dimensions of syntax, semantics and pragmatics.
 For example: to come into play one maybe does a dérive, which is foremost a pragmatic procedure.
-While doing the derive one finds out about the semantics both through an embodied agental process as a lived confrontation with an urban reality and a representational, reflective process, which can then lead to a syntactical analysis.
+While doing the dérive one finds out about the semantics both through an embodied agental process as a lived confrontation with an urban reality and a representational, reflective process, which can then lead to a syntactical analysis.